SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Conclusion

+In this paper, we propose SCKansformer, a novel fine-grained classification model for bone marrow blood cells that addresses key challenges such as insufficient feature expressiveness, poor interpretability, and feature redundancy in current methods.
+We evaluate the SCKansformer model against other advanced cell classification models using three datasets: the private BMCD-FGCD dataset and the publicly available PBC and ALL-IDB datasets.
+The experimental results show that SCKansformer significantly outperforms existing advanced microcell classification methods across these datasets, excelling in all metrics.
+Additionally, we conduct ablation experiments on the BMCD-FGCD, PBC, and ALL-IDB datasets to determine the importance of key components of the model.
+The results validate the positive impact of these components on the overall model performance.

 In addition, the development of myeloid blood cell classification technology has been significantly constrained by the size and quality of existing datasets.
-To address this, we have jointly developed the BMCD-FGCD dataset with the Department of Hematology at Zhejiang Hospital.
-This dataset contains over 10,000 samples with nearly 40 classifications of highly fine-grained annotations.
-We have chosen to make this private dataset publicly available to the academic community.
-The establishment and disclosure of the BMCD-FGCD dataset not only provide a robust database for our research but also serve as an important resource for advancing the field.
-We anticipate that the release of this high-quality private dataset will promote further development in the field of myeloid hematopoietic cell classification.
+To address this issue, we have collaborated with the Department of Hematology at Zhejiang Hospital to develop the BMCD-FGCD dataset.
+This dataset contains over 10,000 samples with nearly 40 fine-grained classifications.
+We have decided to make this private dataset publicly available to the academic community.
+The establishment and release of the BMCD-FGCD dataset not only provide a robust database for our research but also serve as a valuable resource for advancing the field.
+We anticipate that the availability of this high-quality dataset will promote further development in myeloid blood cell classification.
+Future work will focus on expanding dataset diversity and refining the model to ensure its applicability in clinical settings.

-In comparative experiments, we evaluate the SCKansformer model against other advanced cell classification models using three datasets: the private BMCD-FGCD dataset and the publicly available PBC and ALL-IDB datasets.
-The experimental results demonstrate that SCKansformer significantly outperforms existing classification methods and advanced microcell classification methods across these datasets, excelling in metrics such as Accuracy, Precision, Recall, and F1-score.
-Additionally, we conduct ablation experiments on the BMCD-FGCD, PBC, and ALL-IDB datasets to determine the importance of key components of the model (e.g., the Kansformer Encoder, SCConv Encoder, and GLAE).
-The results validate the positive impact of these components on the overall model performance, effectively addressing the issues of low feature expressiveness, poor interpretability, and redundancy in cellular feature extraction encountered in existing automated methods for high-dimensional microscopic image data.

-While our study significantly contributes to the field, we acknowledge its limitations.
-To enhance the robustness and generalizability of the SCKansformer model, future research should focus on accumulating larger and more diverse datasets for further validation.
-Moreover, given the rapid advancements in medical imaging technologies and deep learning methods, continuous refinement and adaptation of our model are essential to maintain its relevance and utility in real-world applications.
-Subsequently, we will continue to improve our BMCD-FGCD dataset and continue to publicize subsequent improved versions to further advance the field.